-- Turkeys/Hams: Many supermarkets will once again be offering free turkeys/hams during the holiday season.
+- Turkeys/Hams: Many supermarkets offering free turkeys/hams during the holiday season when customers spend a required amount over the time period of the offer.
 If you will not need your turkey/ham, please consider donating it to the needy.
-As in the past, they will be delivered to the Market Street Mission.
-Our collection date is
+As in the past, the turkeys/hams will be delivered to the Market Street Mission.
+Our collection date is usually the Sunday before the particular holiday (Thanksgiving, Christmas, and Easter)

-Please contact Jean with any questions or donations.
+Please contact Jean Hoffman with any questions or donations.

-- Food Pantry: Items may be left in baskets marked "Food Pantry."
+- Food Pantry: A continuous collection of items takes place.
+Items may be left in baskets marked "Food Pantry."

 - Toiletries: Full-sized bars of soap, and "courtesy" sizes of shampoo, conditioner, soap, and shower caps are donated to various causes.
 Place on the pew inside Pollard Hall.